-Supported learners (below entry level 2), follow a study programme to develop independent living and life skills.
+Supported and Experiential learners: These students are working below entry level 1 and follow an ASDAN study programme (Personal Progress) to develop independent living and life skills.
 This programme is for students for whom either substantial qualifications or preparation for employment are not, at this stage in their lives, a suitable option.
-Within the study programme, students continue to develop practical communication skills, ICT skills and mathematical skills along with bespoke modules from the four Preparing for Adulthood themes.
-In addition, the students access suitable work-related learning activities within college and if suitable, placements external to the college.
+Within the study programme, students continue to develop practical communication skills, ICT skills and mathematical skills linked to the four Preparing for Adulthood themes including suitable work-related activities.
+It is important that these learners develop transferable life skills to promote their personal skills for living as independently as possible within the parameters of their individual needs.

-The study programme for supported learners includes: life skills to promote their personal skills for living as independently as possible within the parameters of their individual needs, work related learning opportunities/ work skills required for unpaid employment / volunteering and community projects.
-There is continuing development of their communication / literacy , numeracy , ICT Skills to support and underpin their personal and life skills, with some accreditation in the form of AQA Unit Awards.

 Experiential learners are students whose needs are met primarily through experiences and activities which are multi-sensory and stimulate learning through kinaesthetic approaches and the senses of touch, hearing, taste, sight and smell.
 (These learners are at the early stages of development P4 and below).
-These learners follow a study programme focussing on communication (their preferred mode), physical development needs and independence / leisure.
-The study programme facilitates the achievement of awards through the Equals 'Moving On' Programme.
 The programme is highly personalised with access to appropriate physical input such as Rebound and hydrotherapy.

-- In addition to the core curriculum, PCHS&C also prides itself in providing a very strong enriched curriculum which among other activities, currently includes our fifth project focussing on emotional well-being and mental health, 'Ready Steady, Change', two new Erasmus + projects 'Stamp it out' (anti bullying) and 'Every Move Counts' (introducing more physical activity and movement into curriculum subjects), the Duke of Edinburgh's Award, Sailing and a Forest School. - Progress of individual pupils is tracked on a termly basis using our bespoke 'Onwards and Upwards' system which is based on 'I can' statements (into which the previous B-Squared targets have been subsumed).
+- In addition to the core curriculum, PCHS&C also prides itself in providing a very strong enriched curriculum - which among other activities, currently includes our seventh and final Erasmus project focussing on anti-bullying, entitled 'Every Move Counts', the Duke of Edinburgh's Award, Ark Barn, Sailing and a Forest School.
+New this year is a day working with Limitless Clarets for additional PE and community inclusion activities. - Progress of individual pupils is regularly tracked using our bespoke 'Onwards and Upwards' system which is based on 'I can' statements (into which the previous B-Squared targets have been subsumed).
 This includes core and foundation subjects, alongside Personal, Social Development etc. Data is carefully interrogated and any concerns regarding learning and progress are subsequently addressed through termly intervention groups.
 Pupils eligible for Pupil Premium Grant, Looked After Children and Previously Looked After Children, are especially closely monitored and reported in line with statutory guidance. - All pupils have an Individual Education Plan (IEP) which identifies the targets set at annual review.
-In addition to individual targets incorporated in lessons, pupils have weekly targets set by their Form Team derived from the IEP or address needs as they arise.
+In addition to individual targets incorporated in lessons, pupils might have weekly targets set by their Form Team derived from the IEP or address needs as they arise.

 All teaching staff are experienced in teaching pupils with special educational needs and adapt the curriculum to meet individual needs.
 The learning in each class group is led by a teacher and supported by an appropriate number (and level) of teaching assistants as detailed in our provision map of individual needs and abilities.
-Independent learners will have the largest class sizes (generally up to 12 students) and lowest staff: pupil ratio (generally 1:3 or 1:4), and experiential learners will have lower class sizes (generally up to 8) and higher staff: pupil ratio (generally 1:2 or 1:1).
+Independent learners will have the largest class sizes (generally up to 12 pupils) and lowest staff: pupil ratio (generally 1:3 or 1:4), and experiential learners will have lower class sizes (generally up to 8) and higher staff: pupil ratio (generally 1:2 or 1:1).